-Jimmy Kimmel will return to TV Tuesday night after Disney reverses suspension
+Jimmy Kimmel will return to TV Tuesday night — with notable exceptions — after Disney reverses suspension

-The late-night host was suspended by ABC last week for comments he made after the assassination of right wing activist Charlie Kirk.
-That move kicked off a firestorm of criticism, with many accusing the network of shutting down political speech.
+The late-night host was suspended by ABC last week, a move that drew praise from some — including President Donald Trump — and kicked off a firestorm of criticism, with many accusing the network of shutting down political speech.

-The Walt Disney Co., which owns ABC, issued a statement Monday saying, “We made the decision to suspend production on the show to avoid further inflaming a tense situation at an emotional moment for our country.
-We have spent the last days having thoughtful conversations with Jimmy, and after those conversations, we reached the decision to return the show on Tuesday.”
+The Walt Disney Co., which owns ABC, issued a statement Monday saying it had made the decision to suspend production on the show "to avoid further inflaming a tense situation at an emotional moment for our country."

-It's a 180 from last week, when ABC said it pulled the long-running show "indefinitely" after facing threats from the head of the Federal Communications Commission.
+It's a 180-degree turn from last week, when ABC said it pulled the long-running show "indefinitely" after facing threats from the head of the Federal Communications Commission.

 "We hit some new lows over the weekend with the MAGA gang desperately trying to characterize this kid who murdered Charlie Kirk as anything other than one of them and doing everything they can to score political points from it," Kimmel said.